To explore a specific “Frequently Asked Question“, click on its turquoise +

 5G and microcells are not about bringing broadband to underserved communities or filling existing coverage gaps.
 They are about data control, marketing, and money.
 They represent an era when technology no longer serves us, but shapes us.
 At a presentation he gave to The Institute of Electrical and Electronics Engineers (IEEE) in December 2016, respected industry expert Dr. H. Anthony Chan, a Senior Researcher with China’s Huawei Technologies, was asked about the basic motivation driving 5G.
 His response: “…if technology does not change, the company will die…it is about more jobs…engineering and manufacturing.”
 Chan added, “people must buy a new phone.”

 Put simply, we are told 5G is about progress, but it is about profit.
 It will add to the harmful toxic burden created by existing 3G, 4G and wireless technologies.
 It also gives governments a handy tool for surveillance and control.

-And telecommunication regulators and industry are currently pushing to take away the limited local input we now have over the placement of small cell antennas in our communities.
+Telecommunication regulators and industry are now pushing to take away the limited local input we have over the placement of small cell antennas in our communities.

 Bye Bye Bylaws

 Telecommunications fall under federal jurisdiction in Canada, as most municipal leaders are quick to point out.
 In Canada, unlike in the US, municipal governments are generally prohibited from creating bylaws or ordinances that allow them to regulate anything to do with antennas or telecommunications.
 Several legal precedents support this and help pave the way for 5G.

 In Bell Canada Inc v The City of Calgary, 2018, the Court of Queen’s Bench of Alberta ruled that a bylaw of the City of Calgary regulating the process for access and use of municipal rights-of-way does not apply to telecommunications providers.